-Giving Voice to Informal Economy in Pakistan
+Giving Voice to the Informal Economy in Pakistan

 Over-population remains a critical challenge throughout South Asia.
 Current figures measure Pakistan’s population to be 207 million.
 While increasing population provides various opportunities in terms of human resources, it also puts burden on metropolitan areas.
 More people tend to settle in urban areas for a better standard of living, better governance and more economic opportunities.